-Rowan Trollope, age 47, has served as our Chief Executive Officer since May 2018 and is a 28-year veteran of the enterprise software industry.
+Rowan Trollope, age 48, has served as our Chief Executive Officer since May 2018 and is a 28-year veteran of the enterprise software industry.
 Prior to being appointed as our Chief Executive Officer and as a director of our company, Mr. Trollope served as Senior Vice President and General Manager, Applications Group at Cisco Systems, Inc. ("Cisco"), an information technology company, since October 2015.
 From November 2012 to October 2015, Mr. Trollope served as Senior Vice President and General Manager, Collaboration Technology Group of Cisco.
+From

+September 2020, Mr. Trollope has served on the board of directors of Smartsheet, a technology company.
 From May 2017, Mr. Trollope served as a director of VeriFone Systems, Inc. until its acquisition in August 2018.